 It’s not always the case that one parent has full legal and physical custody over their child.
 In some cases, one parent may have sole physical custody while the other has sole legal custody.
 It’s also possible for one parent to have sole physical custody while sharing legal custody with the other parent.

 In an ideal world, parents would always make these arrangements on their own instead of deferring to a judge, but this isn’t always possible.
-When there is a deadlock in your custody battle, you need the help of a Collins Family Law child custody attorney to fight for your parental rights.
+When there is a deadlock in your custody battle, you need the help of a Collins Family & Elder Law Group child custody attorney to fight for your parental rights.

 How Does a Court Determine Who Gets Child Custody in North and South Carolina?